DICOM to BIDs Conversion

 Overview

-clpipe’s convert2bids commands facilitates the conversion of DICOM files into BIDS format, using either dcm2bids or heudiconv as your underlying converter.
+clpipe’s convert2bids commands facilitates the conversion of DICOM (Digital Imaging and Communications in Medicine) files into BIDS (Brain Imaging Data Structure) format, using either dcm2bids or heudiconv as your underlying converter.

 Configuration